pawl/meshtastic-suggested-builds/README.md

 - Improved battery life compared to the older v3 model and fixes heat issues while charging with the battery plugged in.
 - Adds another power input for solar which the v3 didn't have. (haven't tested this yet)

+### Planned Upgrades

+Main goal is the charging problem: more runtime so it needs charging less often.

+- Battery upgrade (ordered): swapping the 1200mAh h1-battery for the [muzi.works H2T battery](https://muzi.works/products/h2t-battery), 2000mAh (8 x 31 x 61.5mm).
+Same 1.25mm connector and it fits the existing H2T case, so it's a straight swap with no rework, about two-thirds more capacity.
+- GPS is a bigger lever than capacity.
+The GPS module is the dominant drain (the T114 runs 100+ hours with GPS off versus dozens of hours with it on).
+Plan to set GPS to a fixed position or an occasional fix instead of continuous, and add a screen timeout.
+Combined with the 2000mAh cell that should move runtime from a day or two up to multiple days.
+- Considered, not doing yet: reprinting a case with a physical power switch (Andrey Lifar 103450 design, or zerofox3D Nibbler2) so it can be fully off in storage instead of powering down through the app.
+Needs a narrower 103450 cell and a reprint, so only worth it if standby drain gets annoying.
+Note the spare 1800mAh 604050 cell does not fit any of these cases (too wide at 40mm); it's earmarked as the solar node's buffer cell instead.
+- Optional QoL: a magnetic USB-C charging adapter, since the real issue is forgetting to plug in and this lowers the effort.

+Antenna stays.
+The Linx ANT-916 is already a strong portable antenna.

 ## Build 2: Solar Node Setup

 Based on: [austinmesh.org's Building a Solar-Powered Repeater for Meshtastic](https://www.austinmesh.org/devices/#solar)